 This is where a backup tool comes in.
-Of all the backup plugins available, BackupBuddy has the easiest for restoring a WordPress website.
+Of all the backup plugins available, we have found UpdraftPlus plugin to be one of the easiest for restoring a WordPress website.
 Another option is going with a host that supplies backups on a daily or weekly basis [read more about creating a full backup from server].

 Backup: Files & Database

-BackupBuddy is a fantastic WordPress plugin to automate full-site backups.
+BackupBuddy is another fantastic WordPress plugin to automate full-site backups.
 However, there are many free alternatives in the WordPress plugin directory that can also get the job done.
-For example, WordPress Backup to Dropbox or Updraft.
+For example, WordPress Backup to Dropbox or UpdraftPlus.
 Keeping regular backups offline is ideal for a WordPress website so it can be restored if something did happen.